The department is staffed with four experienced, committed and enthusiastic teachers, two French, one Spanish and one French and Spanish teacher.

 At Key Stage 5, students taking French or Spanish at A-Level follow the Edexcel A-Level syllabus.
 Students study the target language and culture in greater depth.
 In Year 13, students are expected to have reached a high level of proficiency in the language and are assessed in all four skills.

 Organisation and Methods of Assessment

 The assessment of students forms an important aspect of the department’s work.
 Each student’s progress is closely monitored by assessment tests after each unit of teaching against individual targets, and formal records are kept in accordance with school policy.
 Effective early intervention strategies are used where student achievement is falling below expectations.

 The department is well stocked with texts, worksheets and other teaching materials, including computer and multimedia resources.
 The French department’s resources are designed to support the students to strengthen the skills they need, such as translation and understanding authentic and literary texts, and help them understand what is expected of them in the new GCSE (9-1) assessments.

 Other resources available include electronic whiteboards in each classroom, and a class set of wireless laptops.
-There is a wide range of software installed on the school network, including Boardworks for Key Stage 3, GCSE and A Level students.
+There is a wide range of software installed on the school network.

 The department offers the Cambridge Latin Course (Levels 1, 2 and 3) after school to support and extend our most able linguists.
 The course is always very popular amongst students of all Key Stages.
 All assessments are certificated by the University of Cambridge.